 Walls, doorjambs and front wall contain numerous epigraphs.
 A small image of standing Vishnu is etched on the left side of doorway – this possibly testifies that caves were taken over for Hindu worship.

 Local legend tells that this cave still hides a passage to the treasury of gold – entrance in this passage is well hidden in the cave chamber behind an ancient stone wedge.
 Some also believe that the passage goes through Vaibhargiri mountain and reaches Saptaparni Caves on the other side of the range.

 Some believe that this treasure belongs to Jarasandha, others – that to Bimbisara.

 In a case of Bimbisara legend goes that when Ajatashatru confined his father Bimbisara (remnants of this prison are nearby), his mother secretly hid some wealth and later donated it to Tirthankar.

-In the wall of cave there is seen a trace of carving, resembling a doorway and next to it – an undeciphered inscription in Sankhlipi writing or shell script.
+In the wall of the cave there is seen a trace of carving, resembling a doorway and next to it – an undeciphered inscription in Sankhlipi writing or shell script.
 It is believed that this inscription is a password – who will read it, will open the door and enter the passage.
 This ornate script has been found in India as well as in Java and Borneo and never been deciphered.

-There is also a black mark above or in the upper part of the mysterious doorway – is of left by cannonball when Brits tried (without success) to break the wall and enter the passage.
+There is also a black mark above or in the upper part of the mysterious doorway – is of left by a cannonball when Brits tried (without success) to break the wall and enter the passage.

-This relief seems to be added later, some time after the completion of caves, it shows little congruity with the plan of rock-chamber.
+This relief seems to be added later, sometime after the completion of caves, it shows little congruity with the plan of rock-chamber.